Eigenvalues and Stability Properties of Multiplication Operators and Multiplication Semigroups: Almost Weak Stability

-We include a trivial example in the scalar case where the point spectrum $\PtSp{A(s)}\not=\emptyset$ for each $s\in\Omega$, i.e. the none of the pointwise semigroups are almost weakly stable, whereas the pointsprum of $\A$ is empty, which means that the semigroup $\bigl(e^{t\A}\bigr)_{t\geq 0}$ is almost weakly stable.
+\begin{exm} Once again, we consider the multiplication semigroup of Example \ref{exm1}.
+In this example we have for the point spectrum that $\PtSp{A(s)} \cap i\R \not=\emptyset$ for each $s\in\Omega$, since $is\in\PtSp{A(s)}$ for all $s\in[0,1]$.
+It follows that none of the pointwise semigroups are almost weakly stable, whereas the point spectrum of $\A$ is empty, which means that the semigroup $\bigl(e^{t\A}\bigr)_{t\geq 0}$ is almost weakly stable. \end{exm}